vasiliscaraman/workflows-templates/workflows/detect_and_suspend_accounts_based_on_suspicious_events/readme.md

 ### Step 1: Import the Workflow

-1. Download the `detect-and-suspend-accounts-based-on-suspicious-events.folder` file
+1. Download the `workflow.flopack` file
 2. In Okta Workflows console, click **Flows**
 3. Click the **three-dot menu** (⋮) in any folder
 4. Select **Import**
-5. Choose the downloaded `.folder` file
+5. Choose the downloaded `.flopack` file
 6. Click **Import**

 The workflow and table are now imported with all configurations.